 Alongside changes in global and national norms, the efforts of the WIEGO network and its three constituencies are evident in gains made at the local level.
-For instance, new city-level statistics living.
-These lessons recently fed into the work of the compiled by WIEGO for Ghana and Thailand were used by workers to convince municipal governments to include informal workers' demands in their policy and practice.
+For instance, new city-level statistics used by workers to convince municipal governments to include informal workers' demands in their policy and practice.
 Ongoing work in Delhi resulted in the inclusion of informal livelihoods as an area of focus for the city's Master Plan.